barnabas243/lscc-website/content/collections/pages/en/home.md

     slides:
       -
         id: mdiwg60p
+        posters:
-      -
+          - alpha_course.png
-        id: mdj08h5y
     header: 'Upcoming Events'
   -
     id: m6afwl9k
     cards:
       -
         id: m6afwnag
-        title: 'Live a Life Abundant in Jesus'
+        title: 'A Place to Belong.
+A'
         content: |-
-          We’re a Bible-believing church in Singapore, passionate about worship, growing in faith, and living out God’s Word together.
+          We’re a small church family in Singapore that loves Jesus and cares for one another.

-          Whether you're new to Christianity or seeking deeper connection, we invite you to discover who we are and what God is doing in our community.
+          Here, friendships are real.
+          We open God’s Word together.
+          And we walk alongside each other through everyday life.

+          If you’re curious about faith
+          or just looking for people to journey with—

+          👉 You’re welcome to come join us.
+          👉 There’s always room for you here.
         button:
           -
             id: m6afwuqx
-            label: 'Learn More About Us'
+            label: 'About Us'
             link_type: entry
             target_blank: false
             entry: a11ba4cb-b361-4199-b466-aa4faf506bfd